tflo/Action-Bar-Button-Growth-Direction/readme.md

 ## Setup

-The addon has __no user interface__.
-However, all settings are exposed to a database in the __SavedVariables__ file, which means you can edit them there and they will be preserved across future addon updates.
+The addon has __no user interface.__ However, all settings are exposed to a database in the __SavedVariables__ file, which means you can edit them there and they will be preserved across future addon updates.

-I hope you can live with that, but adding a config UI for something that you will change once in your WoW lifetime – if ever – is way too much overhead for my taste.
+I hope you can live with that, but adding a config UI for something that you will change once in your WoW lifetime – if ever – is way too much overhead for my taste. __It's very likely that the default settings (see below) are fine for you and you won't want to change anything.__

 The SavedVariables file is at `../World of Warcraft/_retail_/WTF/Account/[your account number]/SavedVariables/ActionBarButtonGrowthDirection.lua`.
 Use a _text editor_ to edit the file (e.g. TextEdit, BBEdit, Notepad++, …), do not use a word processor (e.g. MS Word).
 To edit and save the file in-place, you don’t have to quit WoW but you have to be logged out.
 Otherwise the client will overwrite your changes at next logout/reload.

 __It’s pretty straightforward:__

-- You have __one big table with all action bars for each the Y- and the X-axis__.
-The order corresponds to the action bars by index (so `[1]` is Action Bar 1, `[6]` is Action Bar 6, and so on).
+- You have __one big table with all action bars for each the Y- and the X-axis.__ The order corresponds to the action bars by index (so `[1]` is Action Bar 1, `[6]` is Action Bar 6, and so on).
 An action bar set to `false` will be left unchanged; if set to `true`, the button growth direction will be reversed on the respective axis.
-- You have a __small `enabled` table__.
-This is a quick way to set the behavior for _all_ bars per axis, and it can overwrite any setting in the big per-bar tables.
+- You have a __small `enabled` table.__ This is a quick way to set the behavior for _all_ bars per axis, and it can overwrite any setting in the big per-bar tables.
 You can set it to:
   - `"none"`: No bar will be reversed for the respective axis.
 Per-bar settings are ignored.
   - `"all"`: All bars will be reversed for the respective axis.
 Per-bar settings are ignored.
   - `"some"`: The per-bar settings from the big table for this axis will be used.

-The defaults are:
+__The defaults are:__

-- X-axis is completely disabled (`enabled.x = "none"`),
+- X-axis is completely unmodified (`enabled.x = "none"`).
-- on the Y-axis, Action Bar 1 is reversed, the rest is unchanged.
+- On the Y-axis, Action Bar 1 is reversed, the rest is unchanged.

 So, if you want to reverse all bars on the Y-axis, just set the `enabled.y` to `"all"` instead of `"some"`.